netgeak/Cybersecurity-Bootcamp-homework/Week 11/submission_file.md

 Snort Rule #3

 - Your turn!
-Write a Snort rule that alerts when traffic is deteceted inbound on port 4444 to the local network on any port.
+Write a Snort rule that alerts when traffic is detected inbound on port 4444 to the local network on any port.
 Be sure to include the `msg` in the Rule Option.
 ```bash
 alert tcp $EXTERNAL_NET any -> $HOME_NET 4444 (msg:"gg no re")
 ```